EMI-Group/evox/README.md

 </p>

 <p align="center">
-🌟**Unlocking the Power of Distributed GPU-Acceleration in Evolutionary Computation**🌟
+🌟Unlocking the Power of Distributed GPU-Acceleration in Evolutionary Computation🌟
 </p>

 ---